 Divemaster and Instructors from all over the world have flocked to live on this Caribbean paradise.
 You can take a course in a wide selection of languages, and most schools keep a ratio of 4 students per instructor.
 If you have any language needs then check online before you go, or just walk from shop to shop asking what they offer.

 Utila is famed for its frequent sighting of the elusive Whale Shark, there is actually a resident one that pretty much circles the island, called Old Tom.
 Although it is rare to dive with Whale Sharks it is possible to snorkel with them.
 When the boat captains see birds out to sea they will normally investigate and find a full adult specimen, over 9 M long!
 They will drive out in front of the shark, everyone is ready with mask, snorkel and fins and then on the word go everyone jumps in to watch this gentle giant swim by.
-Dolphins are frequently swam with in the same way, again it is rare to see them while diving.
+Dolphins frequently swim within the same way, again it is rare to see them while diving.

 Best Dive Sites

 My personal favourite site around the island.
 This section of wall drops way deeper than recreational divers can go in some parts, and has some beautiful reef formations.
-On a good day the visibility can allow you to see all the way to the bottom from around 30m, which is a very surreal experience.
+On a good day, the visibility can allow you to see all the way to the bottom from around 30m, which is a very surreal experience.
 There are plenty of reef fish around, and if you are lucky you might see some larger pelagic species.
 This is where you will find the most impressive sized barrel sponges around, some of them big enough to fit a diver in!
-(Obviously we do not do this while diving)
+(Obviously, we do not do this while diving).

 One of the only dive sites around Utila that is not on the wall itself.
 Black Hills is a seamount, its shallowest depth is around 10 metres, and it drops down to well over 40 metres.
 It is a very colourful dive site, and probably has the greatest diversity of fish life around the island.
-It is common to see huge schools of fish circling the mount, and you will might get to see free swimming morays, queen trigger fish and resting nurse sharks.
+It is common to see huge schools of fish circling the mount, and you will get to see free swimming morays, queen triggerfish and resting nurse sharks.

 The Halliburton is a 30m long cargo ship that was sunk in 1998 to form an artificial reef/ decent wreck dive.
 It sits perfectly upright, with the hull sitting in 30m of water in the sand.
 It is a great training wreck for Wreck Specialties and Wreck Adventure Dives.
 It has been cleared out inside so it is an easy wreck dive.
 For ‘Wreck heads’ it is not the most interesting dive, but it is worth having a look at, and there is some good marine life around to be seen.